nminaian/NewPortfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Nazanin Minaian is a graduate research assistant at the Active Materials and Smart Living lab based in UNLV.
-Under the supervision of Professor Kwang J. Kim, Nazanin has been studying the electroactive polymer material known as Ionic Polymer-Metal Composites and other active material-related research.
-Additionally, Nazanin has twice worked at the Korean Institute of Science and Technology (KIST) as a visiting research assistant, collaborating with international researchers in the field of soft robotics.
+Under the supervision of Professor Kwang J. Kim, Nazanin has been studying the topic of electroactive polymers, such as ionic polymer-metal composites (IPMCs), polymer gels, and other active material-related research.
+Additionally, Nazanin has worked at the Korean Institute of Science and Technology (KIST) in Seoul, South Korea as a visiting research assistant, collaborating with international researchers in the field of soft robotics.
 She expects to move towards doctoral candidacy in Fall 2023 and her Ph.D. in Spring 2024.
 {style="text-align: justify;"}